jciwilliams/SQL_Techniques/README.md

 <h2>SQL Project 5</h2>
-Our marketing director wants to focus on age specific target marketing for our users.
+Our marketing director wants to focus on age-specific target marketing for our users.
 Provide them with a list of users who are only Gen Zers and non-Gen Zers?
 Gen Z is any user 24 and under.
 <br />

 ###